BenBalder/EndoDraft/README.md

 > **➡️ [Download the latest version from the Releases tab](https://github.com/BenBalder/PUNCHplan/releases)**

+**⚠️ Windows SmartScreen & Antivirus Notice**<br>

+Since the software does not yet have a digital signature, some operating systems (especially Windows) may display a **warning** when launching the .exe file, such as:
+“Windows protected your PC” or “Unknown publisher”.

+This is a standard behavior for unsigned applications and does not mean the file is dangerous.<br>
+**PUNCHplan** has been thoroughly tested and is **totally safe to use**, so you can ignore the warning.

+**✅ If this happens, to proceed on Windows:**

+- Click **“More info”**
+- Then select **“Run anyway”**

 No installation required.
 The program runs as a standalone `.exe`.

 ---